plainionist/plainionist.github.io/_posts/2017-02-19-Coaching-Habit.md

 is a book you may want to read.
 It is short.
 It is easy to read ... and it is great!

-In the end you'll have learned to ask the seven essencial questions:
+In the end you'll have learned to ask the seven essential questions:

 1. What's on your mind?
 2. And what else?